seacode/gmacs/docs/bbrkc/bbrkc.md

 # Gmacs

-The data and model specifications used in the Gmacs-BBRKC model are very similar to those used in the '4nb' scenario developed by @zheng_bristol_2014, herein referred to as the ADFG-BBRKC model.
+The data and model specifications used in the Gmacs-BBRKC model are very similar to those used in the '4nb' scenario developed by @zheng_bristol_2014, herein referred to as the BBRKC model.
+The BBRKC model from

-The BBRKC model from @zheng_bristol_2014 treats recruits by sex along with sex-specific natural mortality and fishing mortality.
+@zheng_bristol_2014 treats recruits by sex along with sex-specific natural mortality and fishing mortality.
 Here we provide results from two different Gmacs models (1) a two-sex model and (2) a single sex model in which the male components are compared with results from a Gmacs model implementation tuned to male-only data.

 Parameter Number of estimated parameters Value Natural mortality 1 Males (1980-84) 1 Females (1980-84) 1 Females (1976-79; 1984-1993) 0.18 yr-1 Other